History of Monday Night Football: Gifford and Michaels

 Michaels served as the play-by-play announcer, teaming with Gifford for a two-man booth in 1986.
 During that season, the Miami Dolphins again made records with the biggest blowout in Monday Night Football history in a 45–3 rout of the then 10-1 New York Jets (the record was later tied and subsequently broken in 2005; see below).
 Also in 1986, when Al Michaels became unavailable because he was calling Major League Baseball's League Championship Series, Frank Gifford moved up into the play-by-play spot while Lynn Swann or O. J. Simpson filled-in as the color commentator.
 Gifford would once again call the play-by-play when Michaels was busy calling the World Series in 1987 and 1989 and the National League Championship Series in 1988.

 Gifford, Michaels, and Dierdorf

 In 1987, Gifford and Michaels were joined by Dan Dierdorf, returning the series to its original concept of three announcers in the booth.
-The trio would last for 11 seasons through the conclusion of the 1997 season.
+The trio would last for 11 seasons through the conclusion of the 1997 season making them the longest tenured broadcast team in the history of Monday Night Football.
 In 1990, television composer Edd Kalehoff created a new arrangement of Johnny Pearson's "Heavy Action", by that time fully synonymous with the series.
 This more or less replaced an original composition by Charles Fox.
 Also debuting in 1989 was Hank Williams, Jr. performing "All My Rowdy Friends Are Here on Monday Night", sung to the music of his 1984 hit "All My Rowdy Friends Are Coming Over Tonight."